Shot in the dark: Early COVID-19 vaccine efficacy explained

 The interim data is promising, since it appears to demonstrate that a vaccine can be effective in preventing COVID-19.

-The jump to mass vaccinations, however, presents new hurdles, in particular for an mRNA vaccine like Pfizer and BioNTech's that must be stored and shipped at minus 70 degrees Celsius.
+The jump to mass vaccinations, however, presents new hurdles, in particular for an mRNA vaccine like Pfizer and BioNTech's that must be stored and shipped at minus 70 degrees Celsius (-94°F).

-READ: Study says misinformation could prompt people to turn against COVID-19 vaccines

-Moreover, the Pfizer-BioNTech vaccine requires two doses, ideally 21 days apart.
+The three vaccines so far require two doses.
+In the Pfizer-BioNTech case, it's ideally 21 days apart and Moderna 28 days.
 If people do not stick to the timetable, it may affect the vaccine's efficacy.

 Swiss epidemiologist Marcel Tanner, president of Switzerland's Academies of Arts and Sciences and one of the government's top COVID-19 science advisers, expects possible variations in efficacy among older people, whose immune systems wane with time, or those with immune disorders.